Public vs. private network, shared or dedicated nodes:

 Let’s map out the choices:

-Once again, Choosing a shared BD node can save you some cash, and we also give you a trial, to make certain that you’re happy and truly sure about your choice.
+Once again, Choosing a shared BD node can save you some cash, and for some protocols we also give you a free trial period, to make certain that you’re happy and truly sure about your choice.

 For the Ethereum private blockchain, there is no Blockdaemon choice, only AWS or GCS

-So there you have it, choices based on use (public or private network) and on the type of security and control you desire (shared or personal nodes).
+So there you have it, choices based on use (public or private network) and on the type of security and control you desire (shared or dedicated nodes).

-What is the difference between Shared and dedicatedl nodes?
+What is the difference between Shared and dedicated nodes?